jservajean/alfresco-js-batch-executer/README.md

     <td><code>root</code></td>
     <td>
         The folder to process, mandatory when calling <code>processFolderRecursively</code> function, ignored otherwise.
-        The folder is traversed in depth-first-search manner and **all** nodes are fed to the processing function, including the root folder itself and any sub-folders and documents.
+        The folder is traversed in depth-first-search manner and <strong>all</strong> nodes are fed to the processing function, including the root folder itself and any sub-folders and documents.
         Only <code>cm:contains</code> associations are used to fetch children of folders.
     </td>
 </tr>
 <tr>